HDrizzle/stack_machine/README.md

 # I/O

-There will be 8 input and 8 seperate output pins.
+There are 16 input and 16 seperate output pins.

 # General purpose static-RAM (GPRAM)